Helping them walk again

 “Our mission is enabling people with physical disabilities irrespective of race, religion, ethnicity, caste or status to lead near normal lives”

-Visit by Rotary International South Asia Officials to the Centre for the Handicapped
+Visit by Rotary Club of Sydney, Australia Officials to the Centre for the Handicapped

-Rotary Clubs of Munich and Kandy visited the Centre for Handicapped on November 2, 2023.
-During their visit, they had the opportunity to learn about the remarkable work done at the Centre, including the process of manufacturing artificial limbs.
-We are truly grateful for their interest and support in our mission to make a difference…
+On 14th January 2024, DG Tonia Baenes and PDG Jeremy Wright from the Rotary Club of Sydney, Australia, visited the Centre for Handicapped.
+During their visit, they had the opportunity to gain insights of the remarkable work being done at the Centre, particularly the process of manufacturing artificial limbs.
+We express our heartfelt gratitude in…

 How can you become a partner?